Introduction

 Mesh is the center of your workspace.
 Everything else either feeds into it (context, resources) or flows out of it (exports, outputs).

-The Plugins/ folder extends what you and AI agents can do.
-Plugins are markdown-based prompt packages - they provide context, skills, templates, and workflows that agents can follow.
+The Shards/ folder extends what you and AI agents can do.
+Shards are markdown-based prompt packages - they provide context, skills, templates, workflows, and knowledge that agents can follow.

-For example, the Increments plugin helps you track versioned work.
-The Living Documents plugin manages document lifecycle.
-The Projects plugin provides task tracking patterns.
+For example, the Increments shard helps you track versioned work.
+The Projects shard provides task management patterns.
+The Plan shard enables structured planning workflows.

-Plugins are safe and inspectable.
+Shards are safe and inspectable.
 They don't run arbitrary code - they provide structured prompts that agents interpret.
+Each shard has a shard.yaml manifest defining its identity, version, dependencies, and install behavior.

 Mods: Environment Integration

 Mods configure how Flint integrates with your environment.
-The git mod initializes a git repository and manages .gitignore.
-The claude-code mod generates CLAUDE.md for Claude Code integration.
+The claude-code mod generates CLAUDE.md and .claude/settings.json for Claude Code integration.
+The agents mod configures AGENTS.md for multi-agent workflows.

 Workspace: External Resources